-- - The Select Language screen displays. - The currently selected display language is highlighted. - Use the UP and DOWN buttons, as necessary, to highlight the desired display language. - 3.
-When the desired display language is ☐ Press☐ for Main Menu ☐ highlighted, press the ENTER ⊕ button to save your changes and return to the Tool Settings Menu (shown in the selected display language).
+- Use the DOWN ▼ button, as necessary, to highlight Language Selection in the Main Menu, then press the ENTER ↓ button. - The Select Language screen displays. - The currently selected display language is highlighted. - 2.
+Use the DOWN ▼ button, as necessary, to highlight the desired display language. - When the desired display language is highlighted, press the ENTER ← button to save your changes and return to the Main Menu (shown in the selected display language).